chrif/cocotte/doc/README.md

 Cocotte is a free cloud installer for hosting multiple containerized applications, each accessible through https with a different hostname, but all hosted on one cloud machine at 5$ a month.
 This is the only cost for the infrastructure that Cocotte puts in place.

-As opposed to a solution that would lock you in for further maintenance, Cocotte is just an one-time installer.
+As opposed to a solution that would lock you in for further maintenance, Cocotte is just a one-time installer.
 Once the cloud machine is provisioned, you don't need Cocotte anymore.
-So you will have to RTFM eventually, but when you do, you will have full control over every aspect of your installation.
+So you'll need to read the manuals eventually, but when you do, you'll have full control over every aspect of your installation.

 Optionally, and in the hope to get you started even faster, Cocotte has a template feature for adding new Docker applications to your infrastructure.
 It generates deployment scripts for a https web server, in a folder ready for source control.
 Two templates are available, a simple web server with a "Hello world" page, and a Symfony 4 application.
 The intended way of developing and deploying with these application models is <a href="#documentation">documented</a>.